 I attend many wedding fairs and venue open days to promote my services as a wedding magician.
 When I meet people at these events I get a number of different comments and observations.
-Some people have no idea why you’re there and can’t immediately see any connection between weddings and magicians.
-It’s not like you’re offering a cake or a dress or a vintage car or flowers, or any of the other wedding ‘essentials’.
+Some people have no idea why I’m there and can’t see any connection between weddings and magicians.
+After all, it’s not like I’m offering a cake, a dress, a vintage car or flowers, or any of the other wedding ‘essentials’.

-For those brides and grooms that stop to chat (or even to see some close up magic) the usual broad question is ‘so how does this work at a wedding’?
+For those brides and grooms that stop to chat (and to see some close up magic) the usual question is ‘so how does this work at a wedding’?
+Good question!

-the first thing I explain is that close up magic is quite simply a form of entertainment.
-They will undoubtedly have it in mind that they will provide some entertainment for their guests on their wedding day and may have thought of some of the more obvious things such as music (guitarist, pianist, harpist, singing waiters etc), or something more personal like a caricaturist.
+Close up magic is quite simply entertainment for guests.
+Most couples have it in mind that they will provide some entertainment for their guests on their wedding day and may have considered live music (guitarist, pianist, harpist, singing waiters) or something more personal like a caricaturist.

 The next question is usually ‘so when do you do this’ (on a wedding day)?
-He answer to that is, quite simply, whenever you decide it best fits into your day.
+The answer to that is, quite simply, “whenever you decide it best fits into your day”.
 However, from experience I can tell them that there are three clear sections of the wedding day when this can work best.

-Firstly (and probably the most popular) is after the wedding ceremony and prior to the wedding breakfast.
-This period is usually one to two hours and very often the bride and groom, ushers, bridesmaids and close family members are often involved in official photographs and their guests are usually enjoying a drinks reception.
+Firstly (and to be honest, my favourite) is the drinks reception immediately after the wedding ceremony and prior to the wedding breakfast.
+This period is usually one to two hours long.
+Very often the bride and groom, ushers, bridesmaids and close family members are all heavily involved in official photographs and their guests are usually enjoying a drinks reception.
 At this point guests often stick in small groups with the few people they know best.
-A magician can travel around the groups, often bringing small groups together, and provide six or seven minutes of fun, humour and amazement.
+I move around the groups, often bringing small groups together, and provide six or seven minutes of fun, humour and amazement.
 I always try to include some magic with objects that I borrow from members of the group such as bank notes, coins & rings.
-I can usually cover 120 guests in 2 hours and everybody gets to see some magic.
+As a guide I can usually cover 120 guests in 2 hours and everybody gets to see some magic.
 It provides something memorable and creates a talking point.

-The second option is to provide magic at the tables during the wedding breakfast.
+The second option is to have some magical at the tables during the wedding breakfast.
 At first this sounds potentially intrusive but, when done properly, it can be a brilliant addition to a wedding day.
-An experienced magician will start by speaking to the catering team and getting an understanding of the order in which tables will be served food.
-That way they can establish which tables have some waiting time to fill with some entertainment and they can avoid bumping into the serving staff.
-The magician will not approach a table when they are eating and will be sensitive to breaks for speeches and presentations.
-The reaction from the tables receiving the magic can create an atmosphere of fun and anticipation.
-Finally, a special performance is reserved for the top table.
+As an experienced magician I will start by speaking to the catering team & serving staff and get an understanding of the order in which tables will be served food.
+That way I can establish which tables have some waiting time to fill with some entertainment and I avoid bumping into the serving staff.
+I don’t approach a table when they are eating and I’m sensitive to breaks for speeches and presentations.
+The reaction from the tables creates an atmosphere of fun and anticipation.
+A special performance is reserved for the most important people for the top table.

-There are a few other things miscellaneous things which I always do.
-I arrive half an hour ahead of the agreed start time in order to check out the venue and to prepare.
+There are a few other things which I always do.
+I always arrive half an hour ahead of the agreed start time in order to check out the venue and to prepare.
 I always dress as though I am a wedding guest.
 I prefer to blend into the crowd rather than seek to stand out from it.
-I also get the photographer to get a few photos of the audience enjoying and reacting to the magic.
+I also get the official photographer (or videographer) to get a few shots of the audience enjoying themselves and reacting to the magic.
 These are always happy smiling photographs which create good memories.

 Magic is not everyone’s cup of tea but, in my experience, it is always very well received at weddings.
-It creates an atmosphere of fun and amazement and helps to make the day even more memorable for guests.
+It creates an atmosphere of fun and amazement and helps to make the day even more memorable for brides, grooms, family & guests.